Skip to main content

 • Start with default configuration and adjust based on results

-• Monitor SSE events to understand agent behavior
+• Monitor SSE events to understand Lead Agent decisions and agent behavior

 • Use sessions (session_id) for multi-turn swarm conversations